 OATA has joined forces with OFI to offer our highly respected aquatic training worldwide for the first time.
 These courses have been offered in the UK since 1997 and are recognised across industry.
 The Foundation Training Course is aimed at beginner or new staff while the Advanced Training Course is aimed at more experienced staff.
 Delivered in English, the courses are studied at home at a timetable that suits the student.
 Our international training is available to anyone outside of the UK.
-The training is all sent electronically by email although we plan to launch online courses in the near future.
+The training is all completed online.

 What do the courses cover?